-13.4.8 Insert Menu
+14.4.8 Insert Menu

-- Insert image Images are added to a document with the menu item Insert->Image or the key combination Ctrl+Shift+M. After an image has been selected a dialog appears, where the size of the image can be chosen.
-The images actual size is the default value of the image.
-OMNotebook stretches the image accordantly to the selected size.
-All images are saved in the same file as the rest of the document. - Insert link A document can contain links to other OMNotebook file or Mathematica notebook and to add a new link a piece of text must first be selected.
+• Insert image - Images are added to a document with the menu item or Mathematica notebook and to add a new link a piece of text must first be selected.
 The selected text make up the part of the link that the user can click on.
 Inserting a link is done from the menu Insert->Link or with the key combination Ctrl+Shift+L. A dialog window, much like the one used to open documents, allows the user to choose the file that the link refers to.
 All links are saved in the document with a relative file path so documents that belong together easily can be moved from one place to another without the links failing.